sunweiye/vagrant-lnmp-box/README.md

 ## Configuration
 ### Configuration of the vagrant box

+### Add custom variables and roles configuration
+You can specify the custom variables files path and roles path to add or override the current configurations.
+- `custom_vars_path`: Define the customized variables files path.
+Default value is the directory under the `custom/vars` in the current playbook directory.
+You can also specified an absolute path.
+- `custom_play_role`: You can it with the role name, which should override the default `project` role.
+If this variable is not set or in the role name directory under the `custom_roles_path` doesn't have `tasks/main.yml` file, the default `project` role will be used to create a simple website project to print the php configurations.
+- `custom_roles_path`: Define the customized roles path, which will override the default `project` role.
+The default value is the directory under the `custom/roles` in the current playbook directory.

 ### Configuration of the packages
 The packages that will be installed in the box is configurable.
 The configuration file should be placed under `vars` of project directory.